 She is a co-founder and former Deputy Editor of the pan-African arts platform Jalada, and led Jalada’s editorial team on its first print anthology, the Jalada05/Transition 123 Fear Issue (June 2017)—which featured a cover based on Jordan Peele’s seminal movie, Get Out—in collaboration with the Harvard based Transition Magazine.
 Novuyo serves on the Editorial Advisory Board and is an editor at The Bare Life Review, a journal of refugee and immigrant literature based in California.

-A native of Zimbabwe who has lived in South Africa and the USA, Novuyo’s creative writing is eclectic, reflecting its author’s voracious and autodidactic nature, having been invited to speak on matters of art, history, politics and literature.
-She holds a PhD in Literature and Creative Writing from the University of Houston, an MFA in Creative Writing from the University of Iowa, and a BComm in Economics and Finance from the University of Witwatersrand, South Africa.
+A native of Zimbabwe who has lived in South Africa and the USA, Novuyo’s creative writing is eclectic, reflecting its author’s voracious and inquisitive nature.
+She holds a PhD in Literature and Creative Writing from the University of Houston, an MFA in Creative Writing from the University of Iowa Writers' Workshop, and a BComm in Economics and Finance from the University of Witwatersrand, South Africa.
 To contact the author for speaking and other engagements, click HERE.